 Lunches are freshly prepared in our modern school kitchen.
-The 'cafeteria' style system in the dining hall presents the children with a choice of menu.
+For school meals we offer a pre-order system, where your child is able to choose their school meal from their classroom whiteboard daily.
 Salad, fruit and water are always on offer to the children at lunchtime.
 There are also 'themed' lunches on offer to the children who bring a packed lunch.
 These themed lunches are very popular with children e.g. Spanish Themed Day, Mother's Day, Father's Day and St Georges Day.
 The kitchen also operates a 'Fruity Friday' where a wide range of different fruits are on the menu.